Sussex Royal Garrison Artillery: 122nd Siege Battery

 A cadre of three officers and 78 ORs (the equivalent of a company) of the Sussex RGA was assigned to 122nd Siege Battery, RGA, when it was formed at Dover on 22 March 1916.
 W.F.H.
-Grinsted, who had been a lieutenant in No 1 Co Sussex RGA on the outbreak of war and promoted to captain on 4 November 1914, was seconded for duty with the Regular RGA from 28 April 1916 and as an Acting Major was the battery's commander in 1917–18.The battery was equipped with four 6-inch howitzers and went out to the Western Front on 18 July 1916, when it joined 8th HAG with Third Army near Arras.
+Grinsted, who had been a lieutenant in No 1 Co Sussex RGA on the outbreak of war and promoted to captain on 4 November 1914, was seconded for duty with the Regular RGA from 28 April 1916 and as an Acting Major was the battery's commander in 1917–18.
+The battery was equipped with four 6-inch howitzers and went out to the Western Front on 18 July 1916, when it joined 8th HAG with Third Army near Arras.

 Somme

 The Arras sector was relatively quiet during the summer with the emphasis being on the Somme battle further south.
-In mid-September 8th HAG was ordered to move south with its batteries to join VII Corps where it was engaged in CB tasks supporting the adjacent Reserve Army attacking on the Somme.
+In mid-September, 8 HAG was ordered to move south with its batteries to join VII Corps where it was engaged in CB tasks supporting the adjacent Reserve Army attacking on the Somme.
 On 16 October 122nd Siege Bty transferred to Reserve Army (renamed Fifth Army) for CB work and bombardments in the Battle of the Ancre Heights.
 Fifth Army continued attacking during November (the Battle of the Ancre) before the Somme offensive died out.

 1917

-In January 1917 122nd Siege Bty moved back to Third Army.
+In January 1917, 122nd Siege Bty returned to Third Army.
 It supported the attack on Arras on 9 April, moving forward into captured positions.
 It participated in bombardments during the continuing offensive, culminating in the capture of Rœux on 13 May.

 After a series of rapid changes in HAG assignment, the battery joined 19th HAG on the Belgian coast with Fourth Army in July.
 It was made up to a strength of six howitzers when a section of the newly-arrived 382nd Siege Bty joined on 29–30 July 1917.
 As with 69th Siege Bty, 122nd suffered damage and casualties from hostile CB fire while in these positions.
-On 1 December 1917 the battery was ordered south and joined 66th Bde, RGA.
+On 1 December 1917, the battery was ordered south and joined 66th Bde, RGA.
 It remained with this brigade until the end of the war.